SpiderMech/tic-tac-toeai/README.md

 The above are the key mappings, i.e. centre of the board is key 5 your default symbol is cross (x)

-Remeber that the agent is only as good as the player trains against, so for the q agent to be as good as you, you have to play many many games with it, sounds pretty useless right now?
-Yeah it is... so stay tuned for more sophisticated agents